Improving Quantum Simulation Efficiency of Final State Radiation with Dynamic Quantum Circuits: Quantum Parton Shower Algorithm

 \cref{tab:gate_costs} summarizes the gate costs of each component of the improved QPS algorithm.

 The overall asymptotic scaling is

 which is a factor of $(N+n_I)^2$ more efficient than the original QPS gate scaling:

 This scaling improvement is due to the fact that at step $m$, $\ket{n_a}$ is a superposition of $n_I+m$ possible basis states, while $\ket{n_a}\ket{n_b}\ket{n_{\phi}}$ is a superposition of $(n_I+m)^3$ possible basis states.
-To implement $U_h$ (see \cref{app:1}), rotation gates controlled on $\ket{n_a}$ is applied to $\ket{h}$ for each possible value stored in $\ket{n_a}$.
-Therefore, in the original algorithm, $U_h$ consisted of $\bO((m+n_I)^3)$ controlled-rotations, while in the improved algorithm, only $\bO(m+n_I)$ controlled rotations are applied.
+To implement $U_h$ (see \cref{app:1}), rotation gates controlled on the counting registers $\ket{n_i}$ are applied to $\ket{h}$ for each possible value stored in $\ket{n_i}$.
+Therefore, in the original algorithm, $U_h$ consisted of $\bO((n_I+m)^3)$ controlled-rotations, while in the improved algorithm, only $\bO(n_I+m)$ controlled rotations are applied.

 \cref{fig:gate_costs} compares the actual gate counts of our improved QPS circuits with those of the original QPS circuits.
-The dashed line is the contribution from just the $U_h$ gate, and \cref{fig:gate_costs} illustrates that the gate cost of $U_h$ is dominant.
+The dashed line is the contribution from just the $U_h$ gate, and \cref{fig:gate_costs} illustrates that $U_h$ dominantes the gate count.